Dunn County Enrollment Information:

 - When you join 4-H, you are expected to attend your club’s meetings and enroll in at least one 4-H project.

-- 4-H members are encouraged to share what they have learned in their projects by displaying their work at the Dunn County Fair, Arts Festival, or by giving a public demonstration.
+- 4-H members are encouraged to share what they have learned in their projects by displaying their work at the Dunn County Fair, Festivals, or by giving a public demonstration.
 Each of these is an opportunity for 4-H members to achieve recognition and awards.

 - Clubs organize community service projects and host events and activities.
 Members are encouraged to participate in these community projects.